ilyasotkov/high-level-devops/docs/delivery/index.md

 ## Deploy into production

-If the release candidate meets our quality requirements, we are ready to ship it into production.
+If the release candidate meets our quality requirements, we are ready to ship it into production, which is the deployment environment our end customers can access.

 ## Up next